astreum/whitepaper/README.md

 Transactions are ordered by their hash.

-The creator of a new block is payed a fee of 10^12 `Solar` at the current block's solar price.
+The creator of a new block is payed a fee of 10^6 `Solar` at the current block's solar price.

 ### Fusion

 Fusion is the applications platform running on the Astreum Blockchain.

-Contracts are applications that run through Transaction Calls on-chain.

-Reactions are applications that run through Computation Contracts off-chain.
+Applications can run through transaction calls on-chain and computation contracts off-chain.

 The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.